ejpsoil/soildata-assimilation-guidance/docs/tools/tarql.md

 Use
 ---

+**Note**: before starting a data transformation into RDF you must devise a URI policy for your data.
+Please refer to the [URI Policy](../uri.md) document for details.

 The file [SoilData.csv](data/SoilData.csv) contains a simple set of hypothetical measurements referring to three soil profiles collected in two different sites.
 The goal is to transform this dataset into [GloSIS](https://github.com/rapw3k/glosis) compliant